-German companies can draw on the expertise of numerous internationally renowned research institutes (such as the Max Planck Society, the Fraunhofer-Gesellschaft, the Helmholtz Association of German Research Centres, the Leibniz Association, and the research facilities governed by German ministries) and universities.
+German companies can draw on the expertise of numerous internationally renowned research institutes (such as the Max Planck Society, the Fraunhofer Society, the Helmholtz Association of German Research Centres, the Leibniz Association, and the research facilities governed by German ministries) and universities.

 German companies have a strong position on the markets and therefore Germany often ranks among the top countries in innovation rankings, generally behind Switzerland and the Scandinavian countries, but always ahead of other major economies.
-However, Asian countries, such as China and South Korea, are catching up – this means that German companies will need to deal with the fact that the number of global competitors will rise, not least in the technology sector.
+However, Asian countries, particularly China and South Korea, are catching up.
+German companies therefore need to deal with the fact that the number of global competitors will rise in the technology sector.

 Policy measures that help raise Germany’s innovation potential

 The measures undertaken by the Federal Ministry for Economic Affairs and Energy for the promotion of research and innovation are part of the Federal Government’s ‘ that covers all of the government’s measures that promote research, technology, and innovation.
 The Economic Affairs Ministry’s measures aim to strengthen the innovation capacity, particularly of small and medium-sized companies and start-ups.